hpcleuven/VscDocumentation/source/data/tier1data/clients/python_client.rst

    session = iRODSSession(irods_env_file=env_file, **ssl_settings)

-At the end of your session, you should clean up with:
+In that case, you should clean up your session at the end:

 .. code-block:: python